 Read TO Your Child

 Wait!
 I know you have heard this from the time your dear one was still in the womb.
-This is important.
-Don’t miss this.
-Reading to your child has NO upper age limit.
+This is important and here’s why: Reading to your child has NO upper age limit.
 As long as your child enjoys hanging out on the couch next to you, read to them,

-Don’t make them read aloud to you.
-This is your time to build your child’s amazing vocabulary.
+But, do not make them read aloud to you.
+Why not?
+Because this is your time to build your child’s amazing vocabulary.

 Don’t read at their reading or even grade level.
 Read at their interest level.
 Let me say that again because it’s so critical.
 Read at their interest level.